Today's History Trivia for October 5

 1943 Steve Miller American guitarist.
 Music: The Joker (1973) and Fly Like an Eagle (1976).

-1924 Bill Dana American comedian.
+1924 Bill Dana d.
+2017 (William Szathmary), American comedian, screenwriter.
 TV: The Bill Dana Show (Jose Jimenez) and St. Elsewhere (father of Wayne Fiscus).

 1922 Bil Keane d.
 2011 (William Aloysius Keane), American cartoonist, creator of The Family Circus (1960) and Channel Chuckles (1954).
 Quote: "Yesterday's the past, tomorrow's the future, but today is a gift.
 That's why it's called the present."